CPR Myths Busted: What You Need to Know to Save Lives

 Myth #3: “You Can Tell if Someone Needs CPR Just by Looking”

-This is called agonal breathing, and it can be misleading.
-If someone is unresponsive and not breathing normally, start CPR.
-Time is critical—every minute without CPR reduces survival chances by 7–10%.
+Reality: People in cardiac arrest may appear to be gasping or snoring, known as agonal breathing.
+If someone is unresponsive and not breathing normally, start CPR immediately.
+Every minute without CPR reduces survival chances by 7–10%.

 Myth #4: “Children and Infants Need the Same CPR as Adults”

-Reality: The technique for CPR varies by age.
+Reality: CPR technique varies by age:

 Infants (under 1 year): Use two fingers for compressions.